 - Course withdrawal Students may drop coursework through Self Service, Hood’s student portal, before the start of the semester without any financial penalty.
 Once the semester starts, there is a drop/add period (see Academic Calendar) when students can submit requests for drops by completing the course withdrawal form.
 There are three types of course drops or withdrawals during the drop/add period and after:

-- Students may drop one course and add another course of equal credit value during the drop/add period of each semester without any financial penalty;
+- Students may drop one course and add another course of equal credit value, simultaneously, during the drop/add period of each semester without any financial penalty;

 - Students may drop coursework during the drop/add period and are eligible for an 80% refund or credit on their tuition;

 - After the drop/add period of a semester, students may withdraw from coursework by the deadline listed in the Academic Calendar for a given semester.
 The student will receive a grade of ‘W’ on his/her transcript, which carries no academic penalty.
 Students withdrawing from coursework after the drop/add deadline are still responsible for the tuition and fees associated with that course.
 Failure to attend class does not constitute a withdrawal.

 Final Thesis, projects, capstones, and research: